 On June 1, 2017, the Company announced its intention to enter into a non-brokered flow-through private placement for 1,400,000 Units at \$0.30 per Unit, the terms of which offering was revised by press release dated June 27, 2017 to increase the placement to 2,000,000 Units and reduce the Unit price to \$0.25 per Unit.
 The proceeds of this placement were for use in connection with the Company's Silver Hart Property and are flow-through applicable.
 The Exchange granted its conditional approval to this placement by letter dated June 30, 2017, and final approval by letter dated July 17, 2017.
 The Company completed its private placement of a total of 2,000,000 units on July 17, 2017.
-Each unit consisted of one flow-through common share of the Company at a price of \$0.30 per share for a period of one year expiring the earlier of July 17, 2017 or a 30-day period from the seventh calendar day after the Company's shares have closed with a trading price of \$0.50 per share for a consecutive ten-day period, whichever first occurs.
+Each unit consisted of one flow-through common share of the Company and one transferrable share purchase warrant.
+Each one warrant entitles the holder to purchase one non-flow-through common share of the Company at a price of \$0.30 per share for a period of one year expiring the earlier of July 17, 2017 or a 30-day period from the seventh calendar day after the Company's shares have closed with a trading price of \$0.50 per share for a consecutive ten-day period, whichever first occurs.
 There were no finder's fees paid pursuant to this placement.